Tutorial: Implementing a Stateful Particle

 In this tutorial, we created a general ExampleParticleStateful

-type that can represent any particle species (like Electron
+type that can represent any particle species (like Muon

 from QEDcore